How an herbivore hijacks a nutrient uptake strategy of its host plant | Digital Science

 Damage by feeding rootworm larvae can be devastating and causes severe crop failure.
 Credit: Cyril Hertz

-Maize plants release secondary metabolites into the soil that bind to iron and thereby facilitate its uptake by the .
+Maize plants release secondary metabolites into the soil that bind to iron and thereby facilitate its uptake by the plant.
 The Western corn rootworm (Diabrotica virgifera), the most economically important maize pest worldwide, is attracted by these complexes, extracts the bound iron from the maize plant and uses it for its own nutrition.
 With these insights, researchers have provided a new explanation for the extraordinary success of the Western corn rootworm as a global maize pest.
-The study was published in the journal Science.
+The study was published in the journal .

 The Western corn rootworm causes annual losses of more than U.S. $2 billion in corn production, and is thus one of the most economically significant pests in agriculture.
 The insect originates in America, but its occurrence in Europe has increased in recent years.
 It is resistant to many conventional pest control strategies, and the natural defense mechanisms of maize plants provide little protection against this particular enemy.